56th Academy of Country Music Awards: Winners and nominees

+All nominees are listed below, and the winners are listed in bold.

 Performances

 On April 15, 2021, the ACMs announced the official setlist for the ceremony.
 Luke Bryan was originally scheduled to perform at the ceremony but had to withdraw after testing positive for COVID-19.
 He was replaced by Lady A.

 Presenters

 On April 16, 2021, the ACMs announced the presenters for the ceremony:

 Reception

 The ceremony was generally well received.
 Noted for its "efforts to add diversity to its ranks" said the Rolling Stone, "the broadcast hit nearly all the right notes".
 The 56th ACM Awards gained 6.28 million viewers making it the lowest-rated and least watched ACM Awards to date, but still topping all of broadcast in the demo and drew larger audience than its network competitors combined.